Corcept Therapeutics Incorporated research snapshot

 Industry trend

 CORT sits at the intersection of rare endocrine disease, oncology, and cortisol biology.
-The long-term opportunity is a broader use of glucocorticoid receptor antagonism, but the company must earn each market through clinical evidence, regulatory approval, reimbursement, and physician adoption.
-This is a scientific and regulatory trend, not a guaranteed market expansion.
+The long-term opportunity is a broader use of glucocorticoid receptor antagonism across cancer, metabolic disease, and ALS, but the company must earn each market through clinical evidence, regulatory approval, reimbursement, and physician adoption.

 Valuation and margin of safety

-At roughly $9.86 billion of market value, 12.8x TTM sales, and 82.0x TTM free cash flow, CORT is priced for an earnings inflection rather than current profitability.
-Cash and investments provide balance-sheet support, but they do not create a margin of safety if Lifyorli or the pipeline fails to replace the market’s growth assumptions.
+At roughly $12.38 billion of market value, 252x trailing EPS, and 14.9x trailing sales with a forward P/E near 29x, CORT is priced for an earnings inflection that the Lifyorli launch has begun to support.
+Net cash and raised guidance help, but they do not create a large margin of safety if the launch slows or the pipeline fails to replace the market’s growth assumptions.

 Source-backed data